rmcfadden/hms-www/README.md

 5. Modules
  * All helper/util classes, or classes that don't fit into the MVC categories, above should go in /modules/.
  * If you find yourself duplicating code (cutting and pasting), why not normalize your code and create a module here (DRY)?
- * Some modules may become candidate for npm packages.
+ * Some modules may become candidates for npm packages.

 6. Client side-
  * Do not modify the template code.
 Place your .css in custom.css or a stylesheet relevant to the specific view